-Monday, July 1, 2024
+Monday, July 14, 2025

-Top CX Trends for 2024 and Beyond
+Top CX Trends for 2025 and Beyond!

-Let us take a deep dive into the key CX Trends for 2024 and beyond!
+Let us take a deep dive into the key CX Trends for 2025 and beyond!

 Frustrating Chatbot Interactions Would be a Thing of the Past!

-Sustainable CX
+Focus on Sustainable CX

-Customers (especially Gen Z and Millennial customers) are increasingly environmentally conscious and are more likely to engage with organizations that are integrating sustainable practices across every touchpoint.
+Customers (especially Gen Z and Millennial customers) are increasingly environmentally conscious, and are more likely to engage with organizations that are integrating sustainable practices across every touchpoint.
 According to a study, Gen Z and Millennial customers are 27% more likely to purchase from a company than older generations, if they believe that the brand cares about its impact on people and the planet.
-Businesses prioritizing sustainability would not only gain a competitive edge, but also enable a responsible future, helping them stand out among their competitors, accelerate customer loyalty, and resonate with a customer base focused on making environmentally conscious choices.
+Businesses prioritizing sustainability would not only gain a competitive edge, but also enable a responsible future, helping them stand out among their competitors, accelerate customer loyalty, and resonate with a customer base focused on making environmentally-conscious choices.

-Seamless Omnichannel Experience
+Seamless Omnichannel Integration

 Prominence of Proactive Customer Service